elasticio/soap-component/README.md

 #### Known Limitations
 1. Namespaces ignored and SOAP Body with 2 tags that have same name but in different namespaces would be invalid
 2. SOAP Headers not supported yet
+3. Retrieve Sample does not represent actual behaviour of component

 ## Actions
 ### Call